ChahwanSong/DMS/README.md

   parallel transfer.
 - `TransferManager` maintains a worker thread pool, converts transfer jobs into chunks, and streams data through an injectable `NetworkTransport` interface.
+- Every chunk carries a CRC32 checksum via the transport layer so receivers can validate integrity after the transfer completes.
 - `TcpTransport` implements a baseline TCP sender and can be replaced with future RDMA transports (e.g., RoCEv2) by implementing the same interface.